Triangle on the lookout for interim CEO as current one steps down

 Australia-based Triangle Energy is searching for an interim chief executive officer (CEO) after the current one decided to resign from the position.
 The company has also revealed another change within its board due to a resignation submitted by one of its non-executive directors.

-Triangle Energy informed on Tuesday that both resignations are effective immediately.
-In regards to the CEO role, the firm confirmed that its long-serving managing director and CEO, Robert Towner – who was appointed to the role in July 2014 and has been involved with Triangle for over 9 years – has resigned from the position.
+Triangle Energy informed on Tuesday that both resignations were effective immediately.
+In regards to the CEO role, the firm says that its long-serving managing director and CEO, Robert Towner – who was appointed to the role in July 2014 and has been involved with Triangle for over 9 years – has resigned from the position.

 Timothy Monckton, Triangle Chairman, commented: “Rob has seen the company through substantial change, having managed its transition from operating Indonesian based assets to establishing a portfolio of Australian oil and gas projects, including the producing Cliff Head oil field and associated infrastructure in the Perth Basin, Western Australia.”

-The company further added that it has identified a number of potential interim CEOs and is currently in discussion with them.
+The company further adds that it has identified a number of potential interim CEOs and is currently in discussion with them.

 “Wai-Lid has been a highly effective and valuable director of Triangle.
 His experience and insight has been of great value to the board and management team.
 We thank him for his guidance and wish him the best with his other business interests,” added Monckton.